 Well-crafted EULAs help manage legal and financial risks associated with software distribution:

 Liability Caps: License agreements often limit company liability for damages that might result from software use or malfunction.
+These provisions are designed to limit liability and frequently exclude consequential damages and lost profits.

 Indemnification Protection: EULAs may protect software companies from liability for user misuse or unauthorized modifications.